 Reese: All right, so talking to the patients different than looking at their x rays, uh, and, and, and it's also different than a treatment plan.
 And I think all three of those things combined are really essential to having like good comprehensive oral health.
 And in, in financial planning, there's a really similar process that we've come up with that we think people should follow, but it doesn't get followed hardly ever.
 Um, an Alex, I'll just describe what I think the process should look like and then I'll, I want to talk about what it's really like for most dentists.
 So the process should be that you're having some kind of exam with a really smart, seasoned advice purveyor like we talked about, just like a dentist, a financial planner who's a specialist who's a fee only fiduciary, who knows what they're doing if they're having these interactions with them, but then they take x rays and they've got to collect objective data about you and compare it to other people that they have seen recently in your exact same situation.

 Reese: Just like you're looking at someone's mouth and you look at someone else's mouth and it gives you a sense.
 If you see, you know how many exams you're doing in a day, you're going to be able to have some set of objectivity that lets you go.
 This is objective.
 We different than this.
 Financial planners don't have those kinds of tools in most cases.
 Um, those tools are another set of x rays for a financial planner is a really accurate personal financial statement.
 So, um, something that shows a, call it a hybrid, we call it a hybrid financial statement.
 So for Paul it would show.
 So and it would do the same thing for rob and as a lawyer, which you'll personal and practice assets in personal and practice debts all in one statement so that your total net worth all of your assets and all of your liabilities, including your practice value, um, your real estate in the condo that you operated out of.
-Um, the, the second location, the practice checking account, the personal checking account, your Iras, your four one k, it all shows up in one statement and then all the debts are right below it.
-And we see your total network
+Um, the, the second location, the practice checking account, the personal checking account, your Iras, your 401k, it all shows up in one statement and then all the debts are right below it.
+And we see your total net worth.

-Speaker 4: as a dad.
+Rob As a dad.
 You made me, this sounds like a lot of homework.
 How many clients come to you with all that?
 Even able to,

-Reese: so z zero people have that, right?
+Reese: So zero people have that, right?
 I mean, unfortunately financial planning as an industry is like not, I mean it started in the late seventies, right?
 It's not a selling financial products started like in the 20s, I mean whole life insurance to the first product that America like to be told.
 And that's why it's still being sold today.
 But it's, you know, it's changed a lot.
 And then the financial planning has not been a standardized industry.
 And so when people come to the, they're lost most of the time with where their stuff's at.
 I mean it's, it's a hard, like I said earlier, it's really hard to keep track of all this.

-Speaker 4: I want to jump in, I want to rob the general that he has, but real quick, where he's just so delicious.
+Paul: I want to jump in, I want to Rob the general that he has, but real quick, where he's just so delicious.
 And so people come to the dentist when they have a tooth ache or they were raised to go to the dentist, you know?
 Oh, so, so that was in their culture.
 How, what are the, what is the thing that brings most of these dentists to you?
 Is it an a life event?
 Is it, oh, I just figured out I should talk to a financial planner, or is it,

 Reese: it's some kind of pain, some kind of pain, right.
 Some kind of like pain in their life, which is not the reason to go to the dentist.
 Right, right.
 It's not the reason to go to the financial planning should be going because it's, you're trying to put this proactive treatment calendar in place.